Lakhankumawat/LearnCPP/P-Problem Statements & Solution/2-Level 2/readme.md

 * Iterate through array to check if minimum distance found is valid for allocating cows in stalls.
 * If all the cows are not allocated, reduce search from right.
 Else reduce search space from left.

+### Time Complexity
+For sorting, it takes Nlog(N).
+For our algorithm, log(N) for binary search and N for checking if cows can be allocated or not.
+So total time complexity is Nlog(N).